Agrius cingulata

 Distribution

 Primarily neotropical, ranging from South America (Brazil, Argentina, Patagonia, Falkland Islands) through Central America, Caribbean, and Mexico.
 Northward extends to Canada.
 Established in Galápagos Islands, Hawaii, and recently in West Africa (possibly from Brazil) and Cape Verde.
-Vagrant records from western Europe (Portugal, United ).
+Vagrant records from western Europe (Portugal, United Kingdom).

 Seasonality

 active year-round in tropical regions.
 Northward occurs during warmer months; adults present in northern United States and Canada primarily summer through early fall.
-Larval activity coincides with growing season.
+Larval activity coincides with plant growing season.

 Diet

-feed on nectar from deep-throated flowers including moonflower (Calonyction aculeatum), morning glories (Convolvulus ), and petunias (Petunia species). feed on sweet potato (Ipomoea batatas), Datura species, and other Convolvulaceae; prefer young and mature leaves, but will feed on stems and flowers when leaves are unavailable.
+feed on nectar from deep-throated flowers including moonflower (Calonyction aculeatum), morning glories (Convolvulus ), and petunias (Petunia species).
+Larvae feed on sweet potato (Ipomoea batatas), Datura species, and other Convolvulaceae; prefer young and mature leaves, but will feed on stems and flowers when leaves are unavailable.

 Host Associations

-• Datura - larval multiple
+• Datura - larval food plantmultiple

 • Calonyction aculeatum - nectar sourcemoonflower